The personal research operator in the principal's voice.

 The Desk does not push notifications.
 The principal opens it on their own schedule.
 Live runs propagate through Postgres LISTEN/NOTIFY to server-sent events; the page updates incrementally without refresh.
 Failed runs surface "needs your attention" cards.
 Cost-cap warnings surface inline.

 Saigar's central abstraction is the Pipeline.
 Adding a new artefact type means writing YAML, not modifying code.
-The 24 canonical stages cover every step from problem decomposition to cross-run reflection.
+Every pipeline draws from the same canonical flow: problem decomposition, literature, synthesis, drafting, voice review, design, publish, reflection.

 The Brief pipeline